 Features:

-It’s fantastic to know that you can have the internet via an app wherever you go.
+It’s pretty reassuring to know that you can find internet via an app wherever you go.
 Still, to make sure hackers can’t decrypt your data, you’ll need protection beyond these apps (including tricks like limiting your online activity or getting a VPN).

 There are also some not-so-free but cheaper ways to get Wi-Fi, including global Wi-Fi network services.
 These services combine a bunch of Wi-Fi hotspots into a single network and get its users to split the costs.

 The result is something like Fon.
-It offers its users to purchase a router and split the bandwidth – the majority is for the user and what’s left – for nearby Fon users or even their Facebook friends.
+It offers its users to purchase a portable router and split the bandwidth.
+The majority is for the user and what’s left for nearby Fon users or even their Facebook friends.

 How can I get free Wi-Fi at home without paying?

-You might be tempted to piggyback on your neighbors’ Wi-Fi, but piggybacking is illegal in most countries around the world.
-It’s also morally tasteless unless you get permission from them.
+You might be tempted to piggyback on your neighbors’ Wi-Fi, but piggybacking is illegal in most countries.
+It’s also morally tasteless unless you get permission.

 Alternatively, if you already have the right data plan, you can set your phone up as a hotspot for your other devices.
 You can also use a USB cable to connect your phone to your PC and tether a connection that way.